dotnet/docs-maui/docs/user-interface/graphics/draw.md

 canvas.DrawPath(path);
 ```

-In this example, the blue `PathF` object has rounded joins at its vertices:
+In this example, the blue <xref:Microsoft.Maui.Graphics.PathF> object has rounded joins at its vertices:

 :::image type="content" source="media/draw/linejoin.png" alt-text="Screenshot of the effect of the three different LineJoin enumeration members." border="false":::

 ## Clip objects

-Graphical objects that are drawn to an `ICanvas` can be clipped prior to drawing, with the following methods:
+Graphical objects that are drawn to an <xref:Microsoft.Maui.Graphics.ICanvas> can be clipped prior to drawing, with the following methods:

-- `ClipPath` clips an object so that only the area that's within the region of a `PathF` object will be visible.
+- `ClipPath` clips an object so that only the area that's within the region of a <xref:Microsoft.Maui.Graphics.PathF> object will be visible.
 - `ClipRectangle` clips an object so that only the area that's within the region of a rectangle will be visible.
 The rectangle can be specified using `float` arguments, or by a `Rect` or `RectF` argument.
 - `SubtractFromClip` clips an object so that only the area that's outside the region of a rectangle will be visible.
 The rectangle can be specified using `float` arguments, or by a `Rect` or `RectF` argument.